Does God only heal through the medical profession today or does He still make house calls?

-To assist in understanding the subject of healing of sickness, I will discuss it in parallel with forgiveness of sin, a more familiar topic.
+To assist in understanding the subject of healing of sickness, we will discuss it in parallel with forgiveness of sin, a more familiar topic.

 Forgiveness of Sin

 The correct response would be first to go to God asking (1) for forgiveness with a repentant (1) heart (i.e., sorry for sinning against a holy God and not merely sorry for having to face the consequences of the sin).
 Next, ask God to deliver you from the addiction.
 God may supernaturally deliver you from the addiction then and there.
-However, it is more probable that He will deliver you while you work through His plan and process (i.e., by a WORKING of a miracle, 1 Corinthians 12:10).
+However, it is more probable that He will deliver you while you work through His plan and process (i.e., by a WORKING of a miracle (1) (i.e., all miracles require some effort on our part – “take up your mat and walk”), 1 Corinthians 12:10).
 Why?
 Because things that take longer to obtain typically last longer (Proverbs 20:21.
 Exodus 23:29,30.
 Matthew 12:43-45).
 A mushroom grows in hours but only lasts a few days, whereas an oak tree takes years to mature but lasts decades.